bzlee-bio/AMPSpeciesSpecific/README.md

 ## Output file
 Output file contains peptide list with prediction probabilities as AMPs for five bacterial species.

-## Running
+## Usage
+To run prediction tool, use the following command:

-`python AMP_species_prediction.py --fasta <input_fasta_file.fasta> --out <output_file_name> --windowsize <window size> --step <step size>` <br><br>
+`python AMP_species_prediction.py --fasta <input_fasta_file.fasta> --out <output_file_name> --windowsize <window size> --step <step size>` <br><be>
-A window size and step size is optional.<br>
+#### Parameters:
+-	--fasta: (Required) Path to the input FASTA file containing peptide sequences.
+-	--out: (Required) Desired name for the output file.
+-	--windowsize: (Optional) Size of the window to truncate input sequences.
+-	--step: (Optional) Step size for truncating sequences.
+### Notes:
-If the window size is provoded, input sequences will be truncated into the size of the window with step size.
+- If the --windowsize is provided, input sequences will be truncated into segments of the specified window size with the defined step size.
+### Example:
+`python AMP_species_prediction.py --fasta peptides.fasta --out predictions.csv --windowsize 20 --step 5`
 <br><br>

+## Prediction results of <i>Pardosa astrigera</i>
+Leveraging transcriptomic data from <i>Pardosa astrigera</i>, a deep learning model was employed to predict antimicrobial peptides.
+The results demonstrate high prediction probabilities for peptides effective against the five specified bacterial species.

 ## Citation
+If you use this tool or prediction results of <i>Pardosa astrigera</i> in your research, please cite the following paper:

+- Prediction model
-Lee B, Shin MK, Yoo JS, Jang W and Sung J-S (2022) Identifying novel antimicrobial peptides from venom gland of spider Pardosa astrigera by deep multi-task learning.
+Lee B, Shin MK, Yoo JS, Jang W and Sung J-S (2022) Identifying novel antimicrobial peptides from venom gland of spider <i>Pardosa astrigera</i> by deep multi-task learning.
 Front.
 Microbiol.
 13:971503. doi: 10.3389/fmicb.2022.971503 http://doi.org/10.3389/fmicb.2022.971503

+- Prediction results for <i>Pardosa astrigera</i>
+To be added.